 We are very happy to have Naara as a volunteer.
 She is an actress of Swiss origin, and a Therapist, member of the Swiss Association of Zoo Therapy.
 She runs a farm and thanks to her, and her four legged friends (horses, donkeys, dogs) we were able to open the First group for sexually abused boys in January 2019.

 Throughout the month of November 2018, the Hospital became a place for education against violence.
 Some of the drawings and paintings produced by patients during the course of their therapies in the 2018 were exhibited in the hospital’s corridors.
 We organized lectures, and offered art sessions to the public every Friday of the month.

 I adapted the original art of the Syrian Artist Saint Hoax and use it as part of an installation which was placed in different places in the hospital.

-In the Picture sewing: my mother, Evelia (93).
-She was the oldest volunteer last year.
+In the Picture sewing: my mother, Evelia (94).
+She is the oldest volunteer.